 Figure 8-2.
 Above: Vegetation around Cart Barn power source.
 Below the structural members of the roof are showing major corrosion.

 GOLF COURSE - MAINTENANCE BUILDING

-The Golf Course Maintenance Building was found to be in fair condition. will help to ensure that the building stays in an acceptable condition.
 There are multiple issues affecting the functionality of the building and Expansion of the facilities is not necessary, but would be helpful in related areas.

 Some of those issues found include: